 Lendahand has a payment policy based on the Law remuneration policies of financial undertakings.
 The policy applies to all employees of Lendahand and aims to ensure that rewards do not result in undesirable risks or behaviour with regards to the specific services for affiliates and or regarding the soundness of Lendahand.

 Remuneration Lendahand pays all employees a fixed monthly income, which is not dependent on targets.
 Employees do obtain options.
 The management of Lendahand earns an average income of 58,000 euros gross per year (2019).

 We do not work with guaranteed variable remuneration.

 Decision on remuneration policy The remuneration policy is drawn up by the management.
 Because Lendahand is a relatively small enterprise a remuneration committee will not be set up.
-Also, a Supervisory Board has yet to come (EoY 2018).
-For that reason, the remuneration policy is aligned with the Compliance Officer.
+However, the remuneration policy is aligned with the Supervisory Board annually.